-About Permanent Hair Removal
+Frequently Asked Questions About Permanent Hair Removal

-What is electrolysis?
+Q) What is Electrolysis?

 Answer: Electrology is the science of permanent hair removal.
 Using state-of-the-art micro-processor technology, a tiny amount of energy is gently applied to the base of the hair follicle.
 This process destroys the hair growth tissue, permanently eliminating the regenerative ability of the follicle.
 The term electrolysis is used to describe all methods of permanent hair removal.
 Electrolysis was the first method used to remove hair permanently in 1875.
 An electrologist inserts a very fine probe into the natural opening of the follicle alongside the hair shaft (remember how tiny hairs are).
 A minute amount of energy is then applied to destroy the hair growth cells.

 Medical electrolysis devices destroy the hair growth cells with chemical or heat energy.
-All modalities equally destroy hair growth cells that causes hair growth.
+All modalities equally destroy hair growth cells that cause hair growth.
 The modality used is the preference of the professional electrologist.
 Three modalities fall under the heading of electrolysis:

 Galvanic or electrolysis is a chemical process.
 The energy produces a chemical reaction in the hair follicle eliminating the hair growth cells.
 This method is widely used in multiple needle galvanic electrolysis, using up to 16 probes simultaneously.